OfficiallyMrDev/LunarLife/README.md

-# 🚀 NASA Bio Explorer Dashboard
+# 🚀 LunarLife

-**NASA Bio Explorer** is an interactive AI-powered dashboard that helps scientists, mission planners, and enthusiasts explore 600+ NASA Space Biology publications.
+**LunarLife** is an interactive AI-powered dashboard that helps scientists, mission planners, and enthusiasts explore 600+ NASA Space Biology publications.

 It uses **AI summarization, knowledge graphs, and intelligent search** to uncover the impact of decades of space bioscience research and highlight insights relevant to **future missions to the Moon and Mars**.